ucb-bar/chipyard/.github/CI_README.md

 | -------| ------------- |
 | BUILDDIR | the directory to use on the build server |

-Additionally, you need to install conda on the build servers that exist
+Additionally, you need to install conda on the build servers that exist.

 Notes on CIRCLE CI
 ------------------